-Checking of an assertion pattern is performed on the evaluation tree.
+All suspended assertions (pattern matches) are stored as IO actions in unevaluated leaves.
+When the corresponding part is evaluated, the IO actions are executed and thus checking continues, as the non-empty list case of the Observe instance declaration for lists in Figure 3 shows.
+Checking an assertion pattern is performed on the evaluation tree.
 The checking functions are defined in continuation style.
-So when a checking function comes across a leaf of the tree that indicates a yet unevaluated part, then the continuation is stored in that leaf of the tree.
-When the corresponding part is evaluated, the continuation is called and thus checking continues.
+So when a checking function comes across a leaf of the tree that indicates a yet unevaluated part, the IO action is extended by further checks (which themselves can again extend other actions when executed).
 So we have implemented a scheduler for coroutines with waiting coroutines stored in the evaluation tree.
 Assuming that the predicates used in patterns terminate, all pattern checking terminates and hence we do not need preemptive concurrency but cooperating coroutines suffice.
 The observe function ensures that all checking coroutines run before a part of an argument is returned to the program context.
 Thus an assertion will always report failure before a faulty value is returned to the program context.